Duke University School of Law,

 Nicole is a highly experienced trial lawyer who represents clients in matters involving antitrust, advertising, fraud investigations and litigation, RICO and class actions.
 She is the managing partner of Thompson Coburn's Dallas office.

-Nicole provides legal opinions and advice to a wide range of companies regarding the antitrust implications of product distribution agreements, joint ventures, other contractual arrangements, membership requirements for organizations and mergers and acquisitions.
-She has provided legal opinions and advice to food, beverage and consumer product companies regarding existing or proposed advertising materials, including product packaging and labeling and distribution materials.
-She also analyzes social media and website content as part of due diligence in transactions.
+Nicole also counsels clients in the areas of antitrust and trade regulation, including advertising.
+She provides legal opinions and advice to a wide range of companies regarding the antitrust implications of product distribution agreements, joint ventures, other contractual arrangements, membership requirements for organizations, and mergers and acquisitions.
+She has provided legal opinions and advice to food, beverage and consumer product and service companies regarding existing or proposed advertising materials, including product packaging, labeling and distribution materials, and social media and website content, as well as analyzing similar competitor materials and comparative advertising campaigns.
+She also analyzes product packaging, labeling and social media and website content as part of due diligence in transactions.
 Nicole has helped clients navigate First Amendment, Texas Citizens Participation Act (anti-SLAPP) and Defamation Mitigation Act issues related to advertising, social media, business and consumer disputes and news publications.

 Nicole has represented clients in investigative proceedings by the Federal Trade Commission, Department of Justice, Texas Attorney General and National Advertising Division of the Better Business Bureau.